-The Heritage Council decided to provisionally register the Place because it is satisfied on reasonable grounds that it is likely to have heritage significance as it is likely to meet one or more of the heritage significance criteria in section 10 of the Heritage Act 2004 (the Act).
-A detailed statement of reasons, including an assessment against the heritage significance criteria, is provided in schedule 1.
+The Heritage Council is satisfied on reasonable grounds that the Place has heritage significance as it meets one or more of the heritage significance criteria in section 10 of the Heritage Act 2004.
+A detailed statement of reasons including an assessment against the heritage significance criteria is provided in the schedule.

-5 Date of provisional registration
+5 Date registration takes effect